88-degrees/Book-of-Changes/appendix02s2.md

 From the lesson in paragraph 2 we saw that the moral value of conduct is independent of failure or success.
 It is said, 'Though the difficulties be too great for him to overcome, the sage accepts his desire, in order to stimulate others to loyal devotedness.'

-On paragraph 3, [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) says: -- 'Of the three lines of the lower trigram only the third is yang, above the two others which are of the yin nature.
+On paragraph 3, [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) says: -- 'Of the three lines of the lower trigram only the third is `yáng`, above the two others which are of the `yīn` nature.
 They cling to it, and are represented as if rejoicing in it.

 The view given of paragraph 4 is that of the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors.